2013 Tripura Legislative Assembly election

 The 2013 Tripura Legislative Assembly election took place in a single phase on 14 February to elect the Members of the Legislative Assembly (MLA) from each of the 60 Assembly Constituencies (ACs) in Tripura, India.

+Contesting parties

+249 candidates registered to contest the election.

 Highlights

-Election to the Tripura Legislative Assembly were held on 14 February 2013.
-The election were held in a single phase for all the 60 assembly constituencies.
+The Tripura Legislative Assembly election was held in a single phase, on 14 February 2013, for all the 60 assembly constituencies.